Makan Sinthasomphone is necessary for Concord to work.

 Makan has no known relationships, and I do not ‘ship him with Monisha Padir.

-There are no impediments to Makan existing in the Mirror Universe, although the later you get in the timeline, the longer the odds become.
-Because engineers are needed in any universe, he could become wealthy or even an object of a lot of women’s desires.
+There are no impediments to Makan existing in the Mirror Universe.
+However, the later you get in the timeline, the longer the odds are.
+Because engineers are necessary in any universe, he could be wealthy or even an object of a lot of women’s desires.

 “And we don’t have any evidence that he’s still alive, either.
 He’s like Schrödinger’s Cat.”